osoco/coupons-poc-reactjs/README.md

     npm run build

-This will write results to build/dist.
-Although the distribution includes an index.html file, it will not work if loaded from the file system because index.html is not a valid route within the application.
-A webserver of somesort is required, for example,
+This will write results to `build/dist`.
+Although the distribution includes an index.html file, it will not work if loaded from the file system because "index.html" is not a valid route within the application.
+A webserver of some sort is required, for example,

     python -m SimpleHTTPServer